Committee for Skeptical Inquiry: Controversy and criticism

 Uri Geller filed a number of unsuccessful lawsuits against CSICOP.

 CSI's activities have garnered criticism from individuals or groups which have been the focus of the organization's attention.
-Television celebrity and claimed psychic Uri Geller, for example, was formerly in open dispute with the organization, filing a number of unsuccessful lawsuits against them.
-Some criticism has also come from within the scientific community and at times from within CSI itself.
+Television celebrity and claimed psychic Uri Geller was formerly in open dispute with the organization, filing a number of unsuccessful lawsuits against them.

+Some criticism has also come from within the scientific community, and at times from within CSI itself.
 Marcello Truzzi, one of CSICOP's co-founders, left the organization after only a short time, arguing that many of those involved "tend to block honest inquiry, in my opinion.
 Most of them are not agnostic toward claims of the paranormal; they are out to knock them. [...]
 When an experiment of the paranormal meets their requirements, then they move the goal posts."
 Truzzi coined the term pseudoskeptic to describe critics in whom he detected such an attitude.